prof-rossetti/intro-to-python/exercises/command-line-computing/mac-terminal-config.md

 ```

+> NOTE: if you see some Anaconda-related stuff in this file, leave it as-is!

 After editing the config file, save the file.
 You may need to close your terminal window and re-open a new one for the changes to take effect.